-North Campus/Gompers Continuation High Schools
+Continuation High Schools

-North Campus and Gompers Continuation High Schools are alternative four-year public high schools in the West Contra Costa Unified School District.
-Students referred to continuation high schools are those who did not succeed at the high school, necessary small school or other alternative high schools.
+Continuation High Schools are alternative four-year public high schools in the West Contra Costa Unified School District.
+Students referred to continuation high schools are those who did not succeed at the high school or other alternative high schools.
 They have a small student population, which include but are not limited to, students with learning disabilities.
 In addition to core curriculum, they use School-To-Career practices to enable students to develop awareness of workplace skills and abilities, and gain academic, social and ethical information for a more productive future.